 The day to day management and operation of a business is the responsibility of the directors in a company.
-In a proprietary (or private) company, the Shareholders own the company and the directors are appointed by the shareholders.
+In a proprietary (or private) company, the Shareholders own the company and appoint the directors.
 All of the directors collectively make up the company’s board.
-When decisions need to be made on behalf of the company, the directors must pass different kinds of board resolutions depending on the seriousness of the decision.
+When decisions need to be made on behalf of the company, the directors must pass different kinds of board resolutions.
+The different types depend on the seriousness of the decision.
 This article gives you a comprehensive look at these resolutions and how they work.

 Who Can Make A Resolution?

 Before a company can make a decision on a matter, it needs to know whether the issue is something that needs to be considered by the board of directors or by the shareholders.
 The company’s constitution and the shareholders agreement should be able to give you guidance on this matter, and it’s, therefore, important you carefully consider the kinds of issues that require voting through a resolution when drafting these documents.
-The Corporations Act 2001 (Cth) sets out the specific matters that require certain types of resolutions, such as the requirement that a special resolution is passed (with at least 75% of the votes) to change the name of the company (s157(1)).
+The Corporations Act 2001 (Cth) sets out the specific matters that require certain types of resolutions, such as the requirement that a special resolution is passed (with at least 75% of the votes) to change the name of the company.
 Make yourself familiar with the kinds of resolutions required by Corporations Act for certain matters and how they might apply to your business.

 A board resolution or a directors resolution is a formal decision of the directors of a company.
 You must follow all the procedural requirements before, during and after a board meeting for a decision to be effective.

 The directors may elect one of the directors to chair the meeting.
-The chair will be responsible for the smooth running of the board meeting and ensure they properly record all procedural matters.
-Depending on the company, the chair may also have a casting vote should an even number of directors for and against a particular matter be put before the board.
+The chair will be responsible for the smooth running of the board meeting and properly record all procedural matters.
+Depending on the company, the chair may also have a casting vote.
+This happens if an even number of directors vote for and against a particular matter.
 The company’s constitution or shareholders’ agreement will normally set out the procedural matters required for an effective and valid board meeting.

 There are three different types of board resolutions:

 An Ordinary Resolution is the agreement of just over half (50%) of the directors present at the board meeting.

 A Special Resolution is the agreement of more than half, usually 75% of the directors present at the meeting.
 This percentage is, of course, negotiable and will depend on the terms of the company’s constitution and shareholders’ agreement.

-When is a Board Resolution Decided?
+When are Board Resolutions Decided?